 - durable components

 - spool should hold more line

 What a trimmer!
-First it’s got all of the good features that we’d like to see on a gas trimmer and all that comes at this price tag too.
+First it’s got all of the good features that we’d like to see on a best gas weed eater and all that comes at this price tag too.
 Remington is a good brand, with service centres, so it can’t get better than this.
 The only problem is that the grass cuttings go all over the place, as the trimmer guard is too narrow.
 Still, that’s not an issue, as you wear a good pair of glasses too.